ganeti/ganeti/man/ganeti-extstorage-interface.rst

 VOL_NEW_SIZE
     Available only to the **grow** script.
 It declares the new size of the volume after grow (in mebibytes).
-To find the amount of grow, the scipt should calculate the number VOL_NEW_SIZE - VOL_SIZE.
+To find the amount of grow, the script should calculate the number VOL_NEW_SIZE - VOL_SIZE.

 EXTP_*name*
     Each ExtStorage parameter (see below) will be exported in its own